 4 – Understand Your Expenses

-One of the most important money management tips is to figure out what your monthly take-home pay is.
+One of the most important money management tips is to determine your monthly take-home pay.
 Then, make a list of the things that you have to pay for – the necessities, for instance:

 - Gas (if you own a vehicle)

 - Commuting costs (if you ride a bus, taxi, or Uber)

 Your take-home pay minus your necessities is what you have left over for everything else.
 If you are finding that your costs are high, then look at where the money is going.
 Taking the time to reduce expenses where possible can pay off in a big way in the long run.

 When it comes to spending for fun, everyone has different priorities; the important thing to remember is to not compare yourself to others.
 However you decide to save, or wherever you spend your money, should be a very personal decision.

 5 – Build An Emergency Fund

 Anything can happen at any time, and you need to be prepared for it.